aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/3000-new-pipeline.md

     * `synth(...)`: The `synthAction` of the pipeline describes the commands necessary to install dependencies, build, and synth the CDK application from source.
 This should always end in a *synth* command, for NPM-based projects this is always `npx cdk synth`.
   * The `input` of the synth step specifies the repository where the CDK source code is stored.

+{{% notice warning %}}
+We've instructed the pipeline to use `npm ci` which will look for a `package-lock.json` file and will use that to peform the package installs.
+There is a slight chance this can get corrupted if you add a new package and build locally (i.e. you are using a npm repo that is not accessible through a public connection so CodeBuild cannot connect to it).
+If you run into issues throughout the rest of the workshop due to package-lock issues, you can remove the `package-lock.json` file and update the pipeline to use `npm i` instead of `npm ci`.
+{{% /notice %}}

 ## Deploy Pipeline and See Result
 All that's left to get our pipeline up and running is to commit our changes and run one last cdk deploy.